japaneseTemmie/MusicBot.py-2.0/README.md

   - On Windows:

-    `CMD` is necessary. `PowerShell` will break almost every command in this guide.
+    `CMD` is recommended. `PowerShell` has a very different syntax and won't work with these commands.

   - On UNIX-like OS: